TheC00lestK1dd/TheC00lestK1dd/README.md

-**HUGE WIP**
+    **THIS IS MAINLY FOR PONY TOWN , BUT ALSO APPLIES TO DISCORD IN SOME ASPECTS .
+HUGE WIP !**

-heya , pony town player or discord user , this is my info page if you want to get to know me better ~
+heya , pony town player or discord user ,, this is my info page if you want to get to know me better !!
+Read the whole thing ..

-the linked pronouns.cc has some info in it , such as my sexuality and gender flags , along with names , plus some terms you can call me by ,,
+the linked pronouns.cc has some info in it , such as my sexuality and gender flags , along with names , plus some terms you can call me by !

+I always have the busy status on both pony town and discord !! it's my default ,, I don't use any different status besides away when I am , you guessed it , away ..

 I often disconnect from pony town or discord voice calls due to my shitty pc or my internet cutting out .
 I promise I am not trying to leave on purpose !